gildas/puppet-me/README.md

 The module list can be bundled using the special --macmini options.

 - --macmini-vmware
-  => homebrew, rubytools, puppet, vmware, vagrant, cache, and packer.
+  => homebrew, rubytools, vmware, vagrant, cache, and packer.
 - --macmini-parallels
-  => homebrew, rubytools, puppet, parallels, vagrant, cache, and packer.
+  => homebrew, rubytools, parallels, vagrant, cache, and packer.
 - --macmini-virtualbox
-  => homebrew, rubytools, puppet, virtualbox, vagrant, cache, and packer.
+  => homebrew, rubytools, virtualbox, vagrant, cache, and packer.
 - --macmini-all
-  => homebrew, rubytools, puppet, parallels, virtualbox, vmware, vagrant, cache, and packer.
+  => homebrew, rubytools, parallels, virtualbox, vmware, vagrant, cache, and packer.
 - --macmini
   is an alias to --macmini-vmware